Abhilash-Chandran/vega_embed_flutter/README.md

 # VegaEmbed Options [WIP]

 Some of the VegaEmbed option like default theming is already working.
-Remaining option will tested and documented as and when this package progresses.
+Remaining option will be tested and documented as and when this package progresses.

 #### Any kind of code, idea, suggestions are welcome.
 Please check the repository and file your feedbacks and bugs which is highly appreciated.